acmworkshop/acmworkshop.github.io/README.md

 - Very basic HTML / CSS / JS knowledge

-We don't have enough time to cover front-end web development, but most of us have been exposed to the basic 3 languages at Armstrong.
-If you haven't, you'll be absolutely fine - though you should seriously look into it.
-It takes a few hours to learn the basics and these are things that everyone in technology should know how to do.
+We don't have enough time to cover front-end web development, but most of us have been exposed to the basics of these 3 languages at Armstrong.
+If you haven't seen these languages before, you should be fine, though you should seriously look into learning them.
+It only takes a few hours to learn the basics.

 ## What are we doing?
-We're going to be deploying a static page to GitHub, and then touching briefly on how to handle a GitHub site's backend with node.js and sockets.
+We're going to be deploying a static page to GitHub, and then touching on how to handle a GitHub site's backend with node.js and sockets.

 The template for our frontend is derived from [here](https://www.w3schools.com/howto/howto_css_coming_soon.asp).